Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/04-helper-functions.md

 At the end of this lesson we will be able to:

+- Identify places where helper functions would be useful
 - Create helper functions
 - Refactor larger functions into smaller pieces

 ## Introduction